What is SkincareDupes.com?

 What are your credentials in running a skincare resource?

 I don’t really intend this blog to be a resource, for that there’s Beautypedia, CosDNA and many other sites run by legitimate cosmetic scientists, estheticians, MDs, etc. that I use often as a resource.
-However, I am an ex-Googler and molecular and microbiology major.
+However, I am an ex-Googler and Microsoft contractor, as well as a former molecular and microbiology major.
 All that means is I’m literate and can read mind-numbing scientific journals and publications. 😀 I think that reading skincare ingredient labels is something everyone can do, it’s just like reading a foreign language and foreign languages can be taught!

 What about hair care dupes?